DaveHarney/myPatientApiClient/README.md

   After the myPatientApiServer is running, then run this project and add "index.html" to the end of the localhost line the top of the browser.

+  The Result.jpg shows the data retrieved by the client from the server.